 Exchange of safety related information between vessels, and between vessels and shore station(s).

-The development of AIS has expanded to include devices such as AIS for aids to navigation, AIS on search and rescue aircraft and AIS search and rescue transmitters (AIS SART).
+The development of AIS has expanded to include devices such as AIS for aids to navigation (AIS AtoN), AIS on search and rescue aircraft and AIS search and rescue transmitters (AIS-SART).
 Further explanation of the different AIS stations is included in section 3.

 Purpose of AIS